purush34/MusicRecordingStudio/README.md

 # MusicRecordingStudio
-A java swing application where recording studio employees can manage their metadata.
+A java swing application where recording studio employees can manage  metadata.